conformal/yubikey/README.md

 	}
 ```

-It is important to keep track of the Yubikey's counter as well;
+It is important to keep track of the YubiKey's counter as well;
 this is a 16-bit unsigned integer.
 The counter value in the token
 should be checked against the last known counter value of the
-Yubikey to prevent replay attacks.
+YubiKey to prevent replay attacks.

 ## License